Ex-White House aide says Trump trying to silence her

-NEW YORK — Former White House aide Omarosa Manigault Newman declared Tuesday that she “will not be silenced” by President Donald Trump, remaining defiant as her public feud with her former boss appeared set to shift from a war of words to a possible legal battle.
+NEW YORK — Former White House aide Omarosa Manigault Newman declared Tuesday that she “will not be silenced” by President Donald Trump, remaining defiant as her public feud with her former boss appeared to shift to a possible legal battle.

 “I will not be intimidated,” she told the AP.
 “I’m not going to be bullied by Donald Trump.”

-She referenced Trump’s history of suing his opponents in an attempt to get them to back off, saying, “He’s afraid of what I will share.”

 Still, the former reality TV star-turned-political aide declined to answer several questions about her experiences during her year as the highest-ranking African-American aide in Trump’s White House, citing the arbitration action.
-She also declined to discuss details of her interview with special counsel Robert Mueller’s office, which she confirmed in a separate interview Tuesday.
+She said she’d been interviewed by special counsel Robert Mueller’s office, but would not discuss details.

-But Manigault Newman insisted she pushed for diversity at the White House, which currently has no African-American in a senior role following her departure.
+She did defend herself against criticism that she didn’t do enough to help African-Americans at the White House, which currently has no African-American in a senior role following her departure.

 Discussing the differences between their views, she said: “One, I want to see this nation united as opposed to divided.
 I don’t want to see a race war as Donald Trump does.”